yegor256/blog/_drafts/_java9.md

 private methods.
 Private static methods in types!
 Can you believe it?
 What will be the next step?
 Attributes, in Java&nbsp;10, I guess.

-Also, let's take a look at what was done to some core classes in JDK, to understand where the language is heading.
+Also, let's take a look at what was done to some core classes in the JDK, to understand where the language is heading.
 Just two examples.

 **Factory methods for collections**